 Creative Climate Showcase

-The Creative Climate Showcase gives artists ages 14-24 from across Nova Scotia the opportunity to create and present a piece of art inspired by the theme Net-Zero 2050.
+The Creative Climate Showcase gives artists ages 14-24 from across Nova Scotia the opportunity to create and present a piece of art inspired by the theme: Preparing for the Clean Economy.

 • Receive a $500 Youth Artist Grant ($1000 for group entries).